LGBTQ Resources in Vermont

 Gay and Lesbian Employees at Middlebury (GLEAM) is an informal social and resource group for faculty and staff employees of Middlebury College.
 GLEAM’s mission is to promote understanding and acceptance of all LGBTQ members of the Middlebury Community.

-- Outright Vermont is a lesbian, gay, bisexual, transgender, queer and questioning (LGBTQQ) youth center and state-wide advocacy organization.
-The Mission of Outright is to build safe, healthy, and supportive environments for gay, lesbian, bisexual, transgender, queer, and questioning youth (ages 13-22).
-Our goal is to make Vermont the safest, most supportive and empowering state for queer youth in the United States of America.
+Outright Vermont is a lesbian, gay, bisexual, transgender, queer and questioning (LGBTQQ) youth center and state-wide advocacy organization.
+Outright’s mission is to build safe, healthy, and supportive environments for LGBTQQ youth (ages 13-22).
+Their goal is to make Vermont the safest and most supportive state for queer youth in the United States.

 The Pride Center of Vermont (PCVT) is the largest LGBTQ organization in Vermont, and the only LGBTQ community center in the state.
 PCVT celebrates, educates, and advocates with and for lesbian, gay, bisexual, transgender, and queer Vermonters with programs throughout the state.